KailaTheeNgineer/GourmetDeliApp/README.md

 # Delicious Gourmet Deli App
 This app is designed to take in an order.
-The user can add sandwiches, drinks, or chips to their order.
-They can customize their sandwich to add the toppings they want.
-Through the `Add Sandwich` screen, user can add a sandwich, drinks, or chips to their order.
+Through the `Create A New Order` screen, user can add a sandwich, drinks, or chips to their order.
+If adding a sandwich, they can customize it to add the toppings, size, and selections they want.
 They also have the ability to cancel their order/go back home, or checkout their order.
 There is an option to view all `Transactions`, only `Payments`, only `Deposits`, or to view `Reports`.
 In the `Checkout` screen, user can view their current order and the order total.
 From here, they have the option to confirm the order, cancel the order, or add more items to the order.